-Whether it is to walk indoors, a car ride, or just play in the park, it is important to keep your furry companion safe and healthy.
+Summer is coming and you can have lots of fun outdoors with your dear pets.
+But when the temperature soars, there are a few precautions that you should take to protect your pet from the heat wave.
+Whether it is to walk indoors, a car ride, or just play in the park, it is important to keep your furry companion safe and healthy with these summer care tips for pets.
 Given below are some summer care tips for pets that you can keep in consideration.

 You should strictly refrain from keeping your pet in a closed car as it may lead to a stroke and suffocation.
 On a normal day, the temperature inside a car can soar up to 40°C within 10 minutes and can reach up to 120°C if left under direct sunlight.
 So, if you think that you are leaving your pet for just a few minutes, it is a strict no-no. If you are driving a furry friend around, make sure that you carry a water bottle and a bowl with you.
 Take your pet along with you when you leave the car.
-Always consider these points if you want to take care of your pet during summers.
+Always consider these points if you want to take care of your pet during summer.

 Ensure that the pets are protected from ticks, fleas, and lice.
 Ticks are most active during the month of March until the mid of May and then from mid-August to November.
 It is highly advisable to always keep an anti-tick spray handy as it kills ticks instantly and you can get rid of that scratching nightmare.
 Ticks can also rapidly increase as the temperature dips i.e., during excessive winters.